autowarefoundation/autoware-documentation/docs/design/autoware-interfaces/ad-api/features/driving.md

 During normal operation, the flow of driving state transitions is as follows:

 1. Driving state is initialized to NOT_READY.
-2. The state transitions to READY when all necessary Autoware components have launched successfully and the autonomous system is ready to start driving.
+2. The state transitions to READY when the autonomous system is ready to start driving.
 3. The state becomes DRIVING if the engage API is called and the vehicle starts driving.
 4. The state returns to NOT_READY when the vehicle reaches its destination.
 5. The state can be manually returned to NOT_READY by calling the disengage API.